 Hemp seeds also make a great option, as they are packed with protein, making these healthy overnight oats extra creamy.

 Instead of maple syrup, feel free to replace it with your favorite natural sweeteners like stevia leaves, agave nectar, or even coconut nectar.

 Add vanilla extract to your grab-and-go healthy breakfast.
 I also love overnight oats with almond and orange extract.

 You can simply add the zest of a lemon or the one from your breakfast orange juice for a citrusy touch.

-Chia seeds are a powerful ingredient, and Science Says These Are 3 of the Healthiest Foods You Can Eat.
+Also, this is a powerful ingredient, and Science Says These Are 3 of the Healthiest Foods You Can Eat.

-Oats are not behind, they provide an immense amount of nutrients and tons of benefits.
+Oats are not behind; they provide an immense amount of nutrients and tons of benefits.

-They can Lower Cholesterol Levels Protect LDL Cholesterol From Damage and improve Blood Sugar Control.
+They can Lower Cholesterol Levels, Protect LDL Cholesterol From Damage, and Improve Blood Sugar Control.

 So these two together are a blast!

 Remember to shop for Gluten-Free Oats if you are on a Gluten-Free diet, as Oats naturally do not contain gluten.
 Still, they are usually processed in places where there is gluten, and usually, they don't guarantee they are gluten-free.